awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-cmd-dns-name.md

 To be able to use a DNS name in the `mount` command, the following must be true:
 + The connecting EC2 instance must be inside a VPC and must be configured to use the DNS server provided by Amazon\.
 For information about Amazon DNS server, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
-+ The VPC of the connecting EC2 instance must have DNS hostnames enabled\.
++ The VPC of the connecting EC2 instance must have both **DNS Resolution** and **DNS Hostnames** enabled\.
 For more information, see [Viewing DNS Hostnames for Your EC2 Instance](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-viewing) in the *Amazon VPC User Guide*\.
++ The connecting EC2 instance must be inside the same VPC as the EFS file system\.
+For more information on accessing and mounting a file system from another location or from a different VPC, see [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md) and [Walkthrough: Mount a File System from a Different VPC ](efs-different-vpc.md)\.

 **Note**
 We recommend that you wait 90 seconds after creating a mount target before you mount your file system\.
 This wait lets the DNS records propagate fully in the AWS Region where the file system is\.